falk-m/blog/posts/2024-10-29-css-variables/README.md

 }
 ```

-Here we use 'private' css variables.
+Here we use 'private' CSS variables.
-That means that the cariable is not global defined und only use in the scope of the element and his children.
+That means that the variable is not global defined and only use in the scope of the element and his children.
-To tag the css variable as 'private' use a underscore (like old javascript style to mark private vars)
+To tag the CSS variable as 'private' use an underscore (like old JavaScript style to mark private vars)

 For the other buttons we only override the default values with the public properties:
 ```css